Back Pain Treatment is Provided by Kosak Chiropractic & Acupuncture

 Acupuncture to Ease Back Pain

 Acupuncture is another highly effective back pain treatment method offered at our clinic.
-We can insert acupuncture needles in the right patterns to trigger endorphins and alter the passage of pain signals.
+We can stimulate acupuncture points with a microcurrent or non-piercing needle in the right patterns to trigger endorphins and alter the passage of pain signals.
 This ancient technique can serve as a powerful complement to chiropractic adjustments.

 Let Kosak Chiropractic and Acupuncture show you how to prevent lower back pain — or how to relieve lower back pain if you already suffer from it.
 Call (402) 964-0300!